pradhanmona7/Fake-News-Classifier-Using-LSTM-RNN/README.md

          3.6.4.
 Add an LSTM layer with 100 units to capture sequential patterns and dependencies in the input

          3.6.5.
-Add a dense layer with a sigmoid activation to output probabilities for binary classification \n 3.6.6.
-Compile the model using binary cross-entropy as the loss function, Adam as the optimizer, and accuracy as the evaluation metric \n
+Add a dense layer with a sigmoid activation to output probabilities for binary classification

+         3.6.6.
+Compile the model using binary cross-entropy as the loss function, Adam as the optimizer, and accuracy as the evaluation metric

          3.6.7.
 Fit the model with epoch 10 and batch size 64

    ## Model Evaluation:

    1. Accuracy: 0.9083678541839271
    2. Confusion Matrix:

         array([[3158,  261],
                [292, 2324]])
-   3. Classification Report:
+   4. Classification Report:

                           precision    recall  f1-score   support

                      0       0.92      0.92      0.92      3419